Jinntec/fore-docs/content/getstarted/_index.md

 ## Using the dev version

 During development it can be helpful to get console messages that give some feedback about what is happening behind the scenes.

-With dev version of Fore there's logging of:

-* loading of instances
-* creation of dependency graph
-* recalculation and revalidation of ModelItems
-* refreshing the UI
-* firing of events and action execution
-* submissions
+The dev version also includes additional tools to support the developer:

+* `fx-inspector` which is a simple instance data viewer showing all data in a collapsible side-panel on the right.
+It can display XML and JSON data
+* `fx-devtools` aka 'Fore Glass' which allows you to log all events and actions, inspect the DOM elements and showing a live view of all data.
+Fore Glass is available from version 2.0.0.

 To get those message on developers tools console just use:
 ```